dacrab/clubos-legacy/CONTRIBUTING.md

 ---

-By contributing to Proteas, you agree that your contributions will be licensed under the MIT License.
+By contributing to Custom POS System, you agree that your contributions will be licensed under the MIT License.